Sunny4Coding/SWE-Mutation/README.md

   author    = {Sun, Yuxuan and Zhao, Yuze and Wang, Yufeng and Du, Yao and
-               Ma, Zhiyuan and Wang, Jinbo and Zhang, Mengdi and Zhang, Kai and Huang, Zhenya}, booktitle = {Proceedings of the 64th Annual Meeting of the Association for Computational Linguistics (ACL)}, year      = {2026}
+               Ma, Zhiyuan and Wang, Jinbo and Zhang, Mengdi and Zhang, Kai and Huang, Zhenya}, booktitle = {Findings of the Association for Computational Linguistics: ACL 2026}, year      = {2026}
 }
 ```